-In the 'at home' mode, any sensor that is programmed to be isolated, such as the PIR sensor will not trigger the alarm.
-Other sensors, such as the door contact sensor, will trigger the siren.
-Arm as normal followed by a second press on the arm/disarm button within 2 seconds.
-Normal "on" tone followed by "at home" tone indicating isolation is active.
-Settling time of 15 seconds before responding to triggers.
-Armed in the isolation mode will be indicated by a double flash intermittently of the LED.
-The "at home" sensors will be isolated; other sensors will trigger the siren for 30 seconds.
+In the 'at home' mode, any sensor that is programmed to be isolated, such as the PIR sensor will not trigger the alarm.Arm as normal followed by a second press on the arm/disarm button within 2 seconds.
+Normal "on" tone followed by "at home" tone indicating isolation is active.There will then be a Settling time of 15 seconds before the alarm responds to any triggers.Armed in the isolation mode will be indicated by a double flash intermittently of the LED.The "at home" sensors will be isolated; other sensors will trigger the siren for 30 seconds.

-Arming the System in Test Or Buzz Mode
+Arming the System in Test or Buzz Mode